andreasciamanna/misamee-gravity-forms-themes/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.3.1 =
+This update is needed to remove a debug string left by mistake.

 = 1.3 =
 Checkboxes and Radio buttons labels now are shown on default and formSpring themes.